Alex-Carney/skidmore-catalog/README.md

 - TypeScript: An extension to JavaScript that is strongly typed, allowing me to use concepts from my Object Oriented Programming classes for web development
 - NestJS: By far my favorite JavaScript framework, used to create a scalable, enterprise grade backend
-- Docker: To containerize the entire application (and the database) so that it can be hosted anywhere, with ease
 - PostgreSQL: A database to store necessary datasets, along with execute SQL searches
 - Prisma: An ORM (object relational mapper) to handle database management and querying
 - SwaggerUI: To build the API to OpenAPI specifications, along with providing an interactive documentation page to consume the API